SenteraLLC/QASM/README.md

                     - ``"green"`` green
         - ``"label_loadnames": <Array[string]>`` (Optional) An ordered list of label filenames to automatically try and load.
 Will search one folder above the current directory.
         - ``"autoload_labels_on_dir_select": <boolean>`` (Optional) Whether to try and autoload labels after each new directory selection.
 Default is false.
 Can also be changed in app via the checkbox "Autoload Labels on Directory Select".
 Default is false.
         - ``"image_layer_folder_names": Array[Array[<string>], ...]``: (Optional) Ordered list of folder names of image layers to automatically try and load when a directory is selected.
 Supports having multiple anticipated folder names.
 Eg, for an input shown below, the first set of `_thumbnails` layers will try and load, and if any of them are not present, it will instead load the next Array of folders.
+Preference is given to the folders in any Array that contains the name of the currently selected folder, eg if the currently selected folder is `nadir`, then ``bottom` and `oblique` would be loaded.
             ```js
             "image_layer_folder_names": [
                 [